Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Read GuideCheck local building codes, estimate your municipal fees, and review inspection requirements for 2026.

-In South Carolina, a Electrical Panel requires a building permit.
+In South Carolina, a Electrical Panel requires a electrical permit.

 Upgrading or replacing an electrical panel requires an electrical permit and inspection in every jurisdiction; this work is not exempt under the IRC.
 Plans are reviewed under the Statewide code (IRC 2021); apply through Kershaw County Planning-Zoning before work begins.